 “Eventually this results in inconsistent grading, even in the case of grading the same diamond by the same appraisers on different occasions,” Mr Elram said.
 “Sarine utilises the advantage of artificial intelligence, machine vision and neural network machine learning to achieve objectivity, consistency and repeatability and provide accurate 4C grading for consumers, no matter where the location is, what the time is, and who the machine operator is.”

 Another key advantage of the system was that grading could be done at the factory, reducing costs and speeding up the process since the diamonds no longer needed to be shipped securely to a separate laboratory for grading.

 Looking ahead, the firm will be effectively taking egrading system to their clients to enable widespread use of that technology at the source, having carried out pilot studies of its new e-grading technologies in India in2020 and established its cloud infrastructure needed for egrading last year.

 Mr Elram said Sarine expected strong growth for the industry in Mainland China, with the Guangdong-Hong Kong-Macao Greater Bay Area serving as the industry hub.
-He added that the Shenzhen offices of the Hong Kong Trade Development Council and the Hong Kong Jewellery Manufacturer Association, along with Tellus Group and the Shenzhen Jewellery Museum, had all been helpful in getting Sarine set up in this key Greater Bay Area city.
+He added that the Shenzhen offices of the Hong Kong Trade Development Council, through the T-Box team, and the Hong Kong Jewellery Manufacturer Association, along with Tellus Group and the Shenzhen Jewellery Museum, had all been helpful in getting Sarine set up in this key Greater Bay Area city.

 Sarine Official Wechat